|

 Weiyang Liu,

 Visual generation has witnessed rapidly expanding applications across diverse domains, ranging from text-to-image/video synthesis to interactive creation.
-However, prevailing monolithic models are fundamentally limited by an inability for cumulative learning and self-evolution (i.e., the "perpetual novice" problem), as they lack mechanisms to structure experiences into reusable knowledge and must instead rely on brittle, "from-scratch" reasoning, leading to poor compositional generalization and inefficient knowledge retention.
+However, prevailing monolithic models are fundamentally limited in cumulative learning and self-evolution (i.e., the "perpetual novice" problem), as they lack mechanisms to structure experiences into reusable knowledge and must instead rely on brittle, "from-scratch" reasoning, leading to poor compositional generalization and inefficient knowledge retention.
 To address these limitations, we introduce SymbOmni, an agentic omni model designed for cumulative evolution through Symbolic Concept Learning.
 Our architecture centers on the Symbolic Concept Box (CB)---an optimizable memory space that abstracts low-level operations into reusable Symbolic Workflow Instructions (SWIs).
 SymbOmni operates through an induction-transduction cycle: experiences are abstracted into symbolic concepts (induction), which are then strategically composed to solve novel tasks (transduction).
 This cycle is advanced by verbalized backpropagation, where a dual-verifier system generates language-based optimization signals to drive continuous self-improvement without gradient-based fine-tuning.
-Extensive evaluations demonstrate that SymbOmni achieves: (I) Superior Performance, significantly outperforming agent system for interative creation and leading closed-source models in both image quality and task success rates; (II) Enhanced Efficiency, reducing token consumption by over 30% while maintaining competitive generation quality; (III) Continuous Learning, demonstrating genuine cumulative improvement in online learning scenarios on ComfyBench, establishing a new state-of-the-art.
+Extensive evaluations demonstrate that SymbOmni achieves: (I) Superior Performance, significantly outperforming agent systems for interactive creation and leading closed-source models in both image quality and task success rates; (II) Enhanced Efficiency, reducing token consumption by over 30% while maintaining competitive generation quality; and (III) Continuous Learning, demonstrating genuine cumulative improvement in online learning scenarios on ComfyBench and establishing a new state of the art.

 |